-You may login to Online Services for the first time using your student identification number and GAP (general access PIN).
+You may login to Online Services or MyOSU for the first time using your student identification number and GAP (general access PIN).
 The GAP is initially your date of birth (mmddyy).
 Upon your initial login you will be prompted to change your GAP to another six digit number known only to you.
 Do not share this number with anyone.
 You will also be directed to establish a question and answer to be used to reset your GAP should you forget it.

 Online Services and MyOSU permit you to conduct much of your business with the university.
 From MyOSU you may add/drop/withdraw courses, update your current mailing address, view unofficial transcripts, order official transcripts, view and pay your bills, and review financial aid information.

 Your ONID login credentials are used to gain access to campus computers, your OSU email account, Blackboard, the OSU wireless network, Interlibrary loan, 2 GB of storage space, and more.

 Go to http://onid.oregonstate.edu and choose “Sign Up For ONID” from the upper-left hand column.